maptracker/pgseqhash/README.md

 An oligo-to-genome alignment algorithm capable of exhaustively finding imperfect matches in a large genomic database even with very short oligos.
-Designed to aid prediction of potential off-target activity in Anti-Sense Oligos (ASOs), where biological activity had been noted even with two mismatches in an oligo aligning to an intronic region.
+Designed to aid prediction of potential off-target activity in Anti-Sense Oligos ([ASOs][ASO]), where biological activity had been noted even with two mismatches in an oligo aligning to an intronic region.

 The need for this tool developed with the recognition (empirically demonstrated by bench experiments) that transcripts could be knocked down by _imperfect_ alignment to _intronic_ sequences.
 In addition, it was important to prioritize ASO candidates that showed reasonably homology to model organisms, in order to facilitate _in vivo_ testing.
+Several open source and commercial tools were considered, but all failed to exhaustively identify partial-mismatch locations with small oligos.

 The search database is a Postgres DB centered around polymorphism-permuted 12-mer oligos.
 The sequence source is the set of